-AOS 1 - How do things move without contact?
+AOS 2 How do things move without contact?

-In this area of study students examine the similarities and differences between three fields: gravitational, electric and magnetic.
-Field models are used to explain the motion of objects when there is no apparent contact.
-Students explore how positions in fields determine the potential energy of an object and the force on an object.
-They investigate how concepts related to field models can be applied to construct motors, maintain satellite orbits and to accelerate particles.
+Field models are used to explain the behaviour of objects when there is no apparent contact.
+In this area of study, students examine the similarities and differences between three fields: gravitational, electric, and magnetic.
+Students explore how positions in fields determine the potential energy of, and the force on, an object.
+They investigate how concepts related to field models can be applied to construct motors, maintain satellite orbits and to accelerate particles including in a synchrotron.